 Materials to be published shall be submitted to the Principal three (3) days before publication and/or distribution.

-The Principal shall have the right to edit all materials for items which are substantially disruptive or which may cause harm to others.
+The Principal shall have the right to edit all materials for legitimate educational reasons including, but not limited to, items which could be reasonably expected to create a material and substantial disruption of school activities or operations or which may cause harm to others.

 Appeal